 Please get in touch if you are interesting with working with Food Agility CRC to deliver or support innovative research programs: Madeline.Mitchell@foodagility.com

-Madeline Mitchell - Constellation Lead (madeline.mitchell@foodagility.com) - Madeline is a plants cientist with broad interests in the social, economic and environmental sustainability of agriculture.
-She previously worked at CSIRO Agriculture and Food where she collaborated with industry and community partners as well as diverse researchers to develop novel crops for the benefit of farmers, consumers and the environment.
-She has a PhD in plant physiology from the University of Cambridge and is an award-winning science communicator.
-Madeline holds a joint role with Food Agility and the School of Global, Urban and Social Studies at RMIT University.
+Science Lead, Carbon & Natural Capital Pillar ([email protected]) - Madeline is a plant scientist with broad interests in the social, economic and environmental sustainability of agriculture.
+While at CSIRO and the University of Cambridge, she collaborated with industry and community partners as well as diverse researchers to understand plant growth and to develop novel food, fuel and fibre crops for the benefit of farmers, consumers and the environment.

-Francisco Ascui - Food Agility Natural Capital Advisor - Francisco Ascui is an internationally recognised expert in natural capital accounting, finance and risk management, with over 20 years’ experience across business, government and academia.
+Food Agility Natural Capital Advisor Francisco Ascui is an internationally recognised expert in natural capital accounting, finance and risk management, with over 20 years’ experience across business, government and academia.
 He has a PhD in Management (Edinburgh), an MBA (Cambridge),and an MSc in Environmental Change and Management (Oxford).
 His work on carbon accounting was identified by the UK Economic and Social Research Council (ESRC) as one of 50 landmark research contributions over the last 50 years and in recent years he has pioneered a new approach to evaluating natural capital credit risk in agricultural lending, now published as an official guide by the Natural Capital Finance Alliance.

 Mitchell, M.C., Pritchard, J., Okada, S., Zhang, J., Venables, I., Vanhercke, T. and Ral, J.P., 2020.
 Increasing growth and yield by altering carbon metabolism in a transgenic leaf oil crop.
 Plant Biotechnology Journal, https://doi.org/10.1111/pbi.13363